Research

 in Kwéyòl Donmnik

 Pragmatic markers help us navigate discourse and express our attitudes and cognitive states.
 Although Creoles contain an abundance of these highly multifunctional items, there is little work focusing on their usage in contact and minority languages.
-In my dissertation, I conducted an investigation of pragmatic markers in Kwéyòl Donmnik, an understudied French lexifier and English-influenced Creole spoken by members of my family, in comparison with their French and English counterparts.
-I am now developing this work into manuscripts for journal publication and am preparing to build upon it by conducting further studies.
-One of these publication has now been accepted and will appear in Études créoles: "Pragmatic Markers in Kwéyòl Donmnik, French, & English: Language Contact & Creole Emergence through the Lens of Powerful Little Words".
-This dimension of my research program merges pragmatics with creolistics, and my goal is to both expand our knowledge of multifunctional items cross-linguistically and deepen our understanding of language contact at the pragmatic level.
+Much of my work centers on pragmatic markers in Kwéyòl Donmnik, an understudied French lexifier and English-influenced Creole spoken by members of my family, in comparison with their colonial source language counterparts in English and French.
+Two of these studies have recently been published Open Access: "Metalinguistic Knowledge of Pragmatic Markers in Kwéyòl Donmnik and English" in Journal of Pragmatics and "Pragmatic Markers in Kwéyòl Donmnik, French, & English: Language Contact & Creole Emergence through the Lens of Powerful Little Words" in Études créoles (Creole Studies).
+This dimension of my research program merges pragmatics with creolistics, and my goal is to both expand our knowledge of multifunctional items cross-linguistically and deepen our understanding of language contact and variation at the discourse-pragmatic level.

 The Linguistic and Professional Choices of Black Faculty in Higher Ed